nemo0622/pokeemerald-expansion/README.md

     - Toggle alternative encounter tables (https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Easily-Toggle-Different-Wild-Encounter-Tables)
         - Ex: Make all encounters on a map into Nincada during a cicada emergence event
     - Pokédex viewable in Party menu
-    - Access PC in PokéNav?

 - THEN, MERGE IN SEAGLASS GRAPHICS
     - Object events, followers, and Pokémon in-battle sprites!
+        - Remember to also bring over credits!
     - Some UI elements - battle UI, text boxes, DexNav elements
         - BEFORE MERGING TEXT BOXES: make sure not to port message box directly! remember the name plates!
 - ALSO MERGE SOME OTHER IMPORTANT CHANGES